 Looking back, sophomore Drew Roskos probably could have had a better first year as a student athlete at Delran High School.

-After making varsity for the boys soccer team and registering his first career goal with the Bears in the team’s third game, Roskos’ season was shut down just four games in due to COVID precautions, in what was the final season at Delran for South Jersey legendary coach Mike Otto.
+After making varsity with the boys soccer team as a freshman — during which he registered his first career goal with the Bears in the team’s third game of the season — Roskos’ season was shut down just four games in due to COVID precautions, in what was the final season at Delran for legendary South Jersey soccer coach Mike Otto.

-Just a few months later, while preparing for his upcoming freshman wrestling season, Roskos broke his elbow in practice just two weeks before the first match.
+Just a few months later, while preparing for his upcoming freshman wrestling season, Roskos broke his elbow in practice just two weeks before the first match of the season.

 “It was definitely different, because with last year being Coach Otto’s last season and us all knowing that, we were excited to play and keep going,” Roskos said.
 “And that fact that we only got four games was unfortunate.
 Then I ended up breaking my elbow before the wrestling season started, and I was super upset about that obviously, because I had been working hard up until that point to make the best I could out of that season.”